natareo/assembly-workshop-2021/README.md

 1. Those with little to no experience with software development in Hoon and on the Urbit platform.
 2. Those with Hoon School-tier exposure to the Hoon programming language.

+We have capped the workshop at 90 participants for classroom management.

 ##  Outline

+NO LESSON PLAN SURVIVES CONTACT WITH THE CLASSROOM

+Our meta goals for each day are:

+- **Day 1** To have you thinking in terms of symbols and computational trees.
+- **Day 2** To have you thinking in terms of agent operations.

+We're not going to argue about why something is the way it is.
+Hoon has been written, and for most of the things you encounter there is a reasoned motivation for why the decision was made to structure it the way it is.
+You may disagree with that motivation, but that's an entirely separate discussion.
+This .. is ..
+HOON!!!

 - Hoon (_The Hoon section aims to teach the ~25 most common runes, the core pattern, and code building._)
   - Basic runes